airyhq/airy/infrastructure/README.md

 The Airy Core Platform runs on [Kubernetes](https://kubernetes.io/).
-In order to bootstrap it, we built a [Vagrantfile](https://www.vagrantup.com/docs/vagrantfile) that allows you to create a virtual machine.
+In order to bootstrap it, we built a [Vagrantfile](https://www.vagrantup.com/docs/vagrantfile) that allows you to create a virtual machine (box).
 The box contains a [Minikube](https://kubernetes.io/docs/setup/learning-environment/minikube/) cluster preconfigured to deploy and run all the Airy Core Platform components.